open-forest-observatory/stac/README.md

 ## Serving the STAC API

 The OFO STAC API is being served on a VM hosted by Cyverse at the University of Arizona.
 Find details of the STAC API deployment at this [repository](https://github.com/cyverse-gis/cyverse-stac).
+This repository is where the production STAC files (`collection.json` & `index.geojson`) are kept.